Skip to Main Content

 Located at the corner of Anzac Avenue and State Highway 88

-Hocken is a reference-only research library, gallery & archive that serves both the University and the public.
-It operates differently than other Dunedin Campus Libraries.
+Hocken Collections is a reference-only research library, gallery & archive open to both the University and the public.
 See more on the Hocken website.

 Sir Robert Stout Law Library - Te Whare Pukapuka Ture

 Located on the 8th floor of the Richardson building in the heart of campus

 Subject area: Education and also serves the Otago Polytechnic*

 *Polytech students use the Polytech Library website to access Library services & resources

 Subject area: sciences, medical sciences and Health Science First Year